mmomtchev/xc-db/README.md

     https://data.velivole.fr/data/launch_sites.min.geojson is a good European database
     https://xcdb.velivole.fr/launch_sites.min.geojson is the French-only version used on the alpha version

+-   _(optionally)_ A copy of the [SRTM1](https://www.usgs.gov/centers/eros/science/usgs-eros-archive-digital-elevation-shuttle-radar-topography-mission-srtm-1) data for your area

 Required skills to install/use/maintain a site with the project: experienced DevOps engineer Required skills to work on it: Working knowledge of TypeScript, React and Node.js with a little bit of MySQL, Express and Redux